Do you have holes in your clothes and don't know how to fix them? Would you prefer to learn mending from a human and not a book?

 Optional tools and materials:

-darning mushroom or a small orange if you'll be darning socks
+darning mushroom or a small orange or other citrus fruit if you'll be darning socks

 - embroidery hoop